Sergei-Shitov/tg_job_informer/README.md

 # tg_job_informer

-Application based on TG-bot which allow to get dayly notifications about new open job positions and get analyze of dynamics of market.
+Application based on TG-bot which allow to get daily notifications about new open job positions and get analyze of dynamics of market.

 ## Introdution